wavefrontHQ/opentelemetry-examples/java/README.md

 #### Prerequisite: Installing OpenTelemetry Components

-Note: If you have not installed an OpenTelemetry Collector or Wavefront proxy yet, then check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).
+Note: If you have not set up an OpenTelemetry Collector or Wavefront proxy yet, then check out [this guide](https://github.com/wavefrontHQ/opentelemetry-examples/blob/main/README.md).

 To ease the process of installing OpenTelemetry components, we have put all the dependencies in